 Time frame: From enrollment to the end of intervention at 4 and 12 weeks

-hospital admission of HF individuals
+hospital admission of CHF individuals

-The HF individual's hospital admission status will be presented based on the number of hospital admissions during the intervention period, including emergency visits.
+CHF individual's hospital admission status will be presented based on the number of hospital admissions during the intervention period, including emergency visits.

 Time frame: From enrollment to the end of intervention at 12 weeks

-Health-related QoL of HF individuals
+Health-related QoL of CHF individuals

 Minnesota Living with Heart Failure Questionnaire (MLHFQ) is a specific and commonly used scale for measuring QoL among HF patients, which will be used to assess QoL.